 2008.
 “Who Wrote the Universal Declaration of Human Rights?”
-U.S. State Department e-Journal commemorating the 60th anniversary of the UDHR, accessible at http://www.america.gov
+U.S. State Department e-Journal commemorating the 60th anniversary of the UDHR.

 2007.
 “U.S. Small Arms Policy: Having It Both Ways.”
 World Policy Journal vol. 24: 2, 67-80.

 From 1993-1999 Waltz was a member of the International Executive Committee of Amnesty International, and in 1996 she became the first American to chair the organization’s international governing board.
-She has been actively involved in efforts to promote an international Arms Trade Treaty to prevent irresponsible transfers of small arms, and from 2001-2009 she chaired a working group on military transfers for Amnesty International-USA.
-At the same time (2001-2008), she served on the Board of Directors of the American Friends (Quaker) Service Committee, the 1947 Nobel Peace Laureate.
-She currently sits on the Board of Amnesty International-USA.
+From 1998-2013 she was actively involved in international efforts to promote an international Arms Trade Treaty to prevent irresponsible transfers of small arms, successfully concluded in 2013.
+For several years she chaired a working group on arms transfers for Amnesty International–USA, and from 2009-2013 she served on AI-USA’s Board of Directors.
+She currently serves on an executive committee overseeing the work of the Quaker United Nations Office, New York.

 In 2011 Professor Waltz received a University of Michigan Rackham Master’s Mentoring Award in recognition of her work with Ford School MPP students.